swagger-api/swagger-core/README.md

 ## Compatibility
 The OpenAPI Specification has undergone several revisions since initial creation in 2010.
-The swagger-core project has the following compatibilities with the OpenAPI Specification:
+The Swagger Core project has the following compatibilities with the OpenAPI Specification:

 Swagger core Version      | Release Date | OpenAPI Spec compatibility | Notes | Status
 ------------------------- | ------------ | -------------------------- | ----- | ----